Josh Gad biography

 Josh has also starred in some pretty major feature films, including Ice Age: Continental Drift (2012), Thanks for Sharing (2012) Jobs (2013), The Internship (2013) and his biggest movie to date: 2013's Frozen.
 Also in 2013, it was announced that Josh would play comedian Sam Kinison in a biopic, as well as co-write and star in the film version of Gilligan's Island.
 Both films are still in the early planning stages.

-The multi-talented actor can now be seen lending his voice towards the upcoming video game-turned-animated feature The Angry Birds Movie.
-He will also be portraying Le Fou in the 2017 live-action adaptation of Beauty and the Beast.
+The multi-talented actor can more recently be heard lending his voice towards the 2016 video game-turned-animated feature The Angry Birds Movie.
+In 2017, he also lent his voice to act alongside Dennis Quaid in the family drama A Dog's Purpose.
+He also portrayed Le Fou in the live-action adaptation of Beauty and the Beast.

 Josh has been married to actress Ida Darvish since 2008, with whom has two children.